 Understanding Customer Needs

 Getting to know your customer’s needs is easier said than done.
-But never fear, there are some surefire ways to understand your customers, what they need from you and how you can best deliver on those needs.
+But never fear, there are some surefire ways to understand your customers, what they need from you, what their expectations and requirements are, and how you can best deliver on those needs.
 Three of our favorites?
 Focus groups, social listening and keyword research.

 1. Focus Groups